lmaoidkgit/AnyKernel3-edited-to-add-spectrum-support-to-the-kernel-for-redmi-3s-land/README.md

 #### AnyKernel3-edited-to-add-spectrum-support-to-the-kernel-for-redmi-3s-land (this also adds the various configs/profiles)
 What actually happened was that i wanted to add spectrum support to my kernel.
-But i wasn't able to add coz of old procedure(talking about the procedure mentioned in spectrum's xda forum https://forum.xda-developers.com/t/app-5-0-spectrum-a-kernel-manager-for-users-root.3601542/) of adding support or its just me being dumb af.
+But i wasn't able to add coz of me being dumb af(the process was a little bit complex for me, like that ramdisk part).
 I also tried using the spectrum injector but that also didn't work for me.
-So as i wanted to add, I edited anykernel3 flashable zip by osm0sis @xda- developers and after 15+ trials(coz i am dumb af) i was able to edit it successfully(i took little bit help from procedure present in spectrum's xda page and used my common-sense).
+So as i wanted to add, I edited anykernel3 flashable zip by osm0sis @xda-developers and after 15+ trials(coz i am dumb af) i was able to edit it successfully(i took little bit help from procedure present in spectrum's xda page,spectrum injector and used my common-sense).
 I also didn't had much idea of making configs/profiles so i used the configs/profiles used in chimera kernel( https://forum.xda-developers.com/t/3-18-140-eas-o-pie-gestures-chimera-kernel-final.3733390/ ) as they have already been tested by many users.
 #### these spectrum configs/profiles are only for redmi 3s(Afaik) ####